• Home

 July 30, 2018 About Odenwald Strategies, Public Relations Best Practices

-You may have noticed that I now have the initials APR behind my name.
 APR stands for Accreditation in Public Relations and it is an internationally recognized professional designation that fewer than two percent of public relations practitioners possess!
+The process to earn your APR is rigorous and includes presenting a portfolio to a panel of three accredited peers and sitting for a national examination.

 What does it mean to have an Accreditation in Public Relations?

 The Accreditation program aims to improve the practice of public relations by assessing competence in 60 areas of knowledge, skills, and abilities associated with the profession.
 The Examination is designed for public relations professionals with at least five to seven years of job experience and a bachelor’s degree in a communication field.
-I earned my APR after having eight years of professional experience.
+I earned my APR in 2018, after having eight years of professional experience.

 Why does having an Accreditation in Public Relations matter?